Medicare Initial Enrollment Period

 What you can do during your Initial Enrollment Period

-- You can enroll in Part A, Part B or both.
+- Enroll in Part A, Part B or both.

-- You can choose to get your coverage through Original Medicare or a Medicare Advantage (Part C) plan.
+- Choose how to get your coverage - Original Medicare or a Medicare Advantage (Part C) plan.
 You must be enrolled in both Parts A and B to join a Medicare Advantage plan.

-- You can enroll in a Medicare Advantage plan with or without built-in prescription drug coverage (Part D).
+- Enroll in a Medicare Advantage plan.
+Most include prescription drug coverage (Part D).

-- You can enroll in a standalone prescription drug plan.
-You must have Original Medicare or a Medicare Advantage plan that doesn't include drug coverage to enroll in a prescription drug plan.
+- Enroll in a standalone prescription drug plan if you have Original Medicare or a Medicare Advantage plan that doesn’t include drug coverage.
 Only certain Medicare Advantage plans allow you to have a standalone prescription drug plan as well.